artofrawr/multiple-apps-proxy/README.md

 - check out the repository
 - run `docker-compose up`

-This will spin up thee containers:
+This will spin up trhee containers:
 - the reverse proxy server on [http://localhost:80](http://localhost:80)
 - an nginx site on [http://localhost:8001](http://localhost:8001) serving the files from the folder `./app_web`
 - an apache site on [http://localhost:8002](http://localhost:8002) serving the files from the folder `./app_api`